 For questions about the AGM or to receive the advance voting form sent via mail, please contact Clas Ohlson by telephone at +46 247 444 00, Monday-Friday from 8:00 a.m. to 5:00 p.m.
 CEST.

-For the right to participate in the AGM, any shareholder who has their shares registered in trust through a bank or other trustee must, in addition to registering for the Meeting, re-register the shares in their own name so that the person concerned is registered in Euroclear Sweden AB’s printed shareholder register by the record date, Friday, 4 September 2020.
+For the right to participate in the AGM, any shareholder who has their shares registered in trust through a bank or other trustee must, in addition to giving notice of participation in the Meeting by submitting their advance voting form, re-register the shares in their own name so that the shareholder is listed in the presentation of the share register prepared by Euroclear Sweden AB’s by the record date, Thursday, 2 September 2021.
 Such re-registration may be temporary (voting rights registration).
 Shareholders who wish to register their shares in their own name must, in accordance with each trustee’s procedures, request that the trustee carry out such a registration.
-Voting rights registration that the shareholder has requested in time for the registration to be carried out by relevant trustees no later than Tuesday, 8 September 2020, will be listed in the shareholder register.
+Voting rights registration that the shareholder has requested in time for the registration to be carried out by relevant trustees no later than Monday, 6 September 2021, will be listed in the shareholder register.

 Number of shares and voting

 The number of series A shares in the company totals 5,760,000, carrying 10 votes per share, corresponding to 57,600,000 votes, and the number of series B shares in the company totals 59,840,000, carrying one vote per share, corresponding to 59,840,000 votes.
 Accordingly, there are a total of 65,600,000 shares and 117,440,000 voting rights in the company.
 The company holds 2,248,667 series B treasury shares, which may not be represented at the AGM.